 Regular TTAC contributor Dr. Véronique Desaulniers (Dr. V.) from Breast Cancer Conqueror is another amazing cancer survivor.
 Dr. V. shared in our docu-series that she believes her own failure to properly manage stress in her life directly contributed to her breast cancer diagnosis.
 However, coming to this realization took a whole lot of contemplative thinking and deep soul-searching after the fact.

 The good news is that both of these women are cancer survivors, despite having been woefully unaware of the fact that stress was causing so much damage in their lives at the time.
 But not everyone is as lucky as they are.
-This is why we truly hope you’ll take inventory of your own life and identify factors that might be causing stress in order to eliminate them before they have the chance to cause serious harm.
+This is why we truly hope you’ll take inventory of your own life and identify factors that might be causing stress, so you can eliminate them before they have the chance to cause serious harm.

 Stress Can Alter Your Genetics, Causing Cancer Cells to Spread and Form Tumors